ayust/alpha-guide/content/upgrading-ships/minmatar/rifter.md

 A `Small Projectile Collision Accelerator I` rig will give your projectile turrets additional damage output, though it also increases the Powergrid usage of your guns.

-A `Small Projectile Collision Accelerator I` rig will give your projectile turrets a quicker rate of fire, though it also increases the Powergrid usage of your guns.
+A `Small Projectile Burst Aerator I` rig will give your projectile turrets a quicker rate of fire, though it also increases the Powergrid usage of your guns.

 ### How To Fly